 EDR is a technology tool that uses Artificial Intelligence (AI) to learn about the traffic on your network so that it can respond and alert you when something abnormal happens.

-While EDR doesn't replace traditional firewalls and antivirus, it makes it possible not just to block intruders but to notify you about the suspicious activity so that you can stop potential intrusions before they turn into full-blown attacks.
+While EDR doesn't replace traditional firewalls, it makes it possible not just to block intruders but to notify you about the suspicious activity so that you can stop potential intrusions before they turn into full-blown attacks.

 The need for EDR has arisen because more and more cyber attackers are getting into IT systems through unknown vulnerabilities.
 Once in, they’re lurking around looking for the biggest payoff, which might be a phishing scam using you or your customers as bait or getting access to other networks where there might be an even bigger fish to reel in.